 An incoming International Head has all the pressures that their staff experience, in their own family.

-Are you children going to be at the school?
+Are your own children going to be at the school?

 Did your spouse leave their job to follow you?